TBA-SA Muay Thai Rules

 Class A Fighters will not wear head gear.
 Shin guards are optional.

-TBA Classic: Headgear will NOT be worn for the Adult, Class A Championship fights.
+TBA CLASSIC: Headgear will NOT be worn for the Adult Class A Championship fights.
 Class A juniors will still wear headgear.
+Headgear is worn for ALL elimination rounds, regardless of the division and championship fights other than Adult Class A.

 HEAD GEAR -- Headgear may have cheek protection but cannot have nose or chin protection.

-TOURNAMENT RULES: Revision effective in 2014 -- ONLY "Neutral" head gear will be allowed in the tournaments.
+TOURNAMENT RULES: ONLY "Neutral" head gear will be allowed at tournaments.
 Fighters may wear red headgear if fighting out of the red corner and may wear blue headgear if fighting out of the blue corner, but may NOT wear red out of the blue corner or blue out of the red corner.
-Black or white headgear is preferred by the TBA-SA, however, a 'neutral' color may be worn.
+Black or white headgear is preferred by the TBA-SA, however, any 'neutral' color may be worn.

-TOURNAMENT RULES: Revision effective in 2016 -- We will be supplying shin guards for the tournaments so everyone will be wearing the same type of shin guards.
+TOURNAMENT RULES: We supply shin guards for the tournaments to ensure everyone competes in the same type of shin guards.

 ELBOW PADS -- In amateur bouts, all classes (except NHS) will wear elbow pads.

-We will supply elbow pads for tournaments.
-Elbows to both the body and head will be allowed in ALL Divisions except Junior NHS and Adult NHS.
-Elbow pads will be supplied.
+TOURNAMENT RULES: We supply elbow pads for tournaments.
+Elbows to both the body and head will be allowed in all Divisions except Junior NHS and Adult NHS.
+Elbows to the head are NOT allowed in NHS divisions.

 HANDWRAPS -- Junior and Amateur fighters may use training hand wraps or gauze and tape.
 Professional fighters must use gauze and tape.
-Tape must be one finger's width back from knuckles.
+The tape must be one finger's width back from the knuckles.
 All fighters must have wraps checked and signed by TBA-SA Representative before putting on fight gloves.

 PROFESSIONAL FIGHTERS-- fighters will wear mouth guard, handwraps, and groin protection (female groin protection is optional).
 No other padding will be allowed.
 Gloves must be red and blue 10 oz., TBA-SA approved, fight gloves and will be provided by promoter.
 No fighter may use their own.